 Update workplace policies

 Once you’ve identified a tip that applies to your employees or operations, it’s not enough to make a note of it.
 Make it a functional part of your existing workplace safety policies.
 For example, if you have a section in your safety code about proper working gear, be sure to include any new modifications related to heat, such as wearing UV-protective clothing that can keep workers cool.
-With all safety information organized together, you can manage regular policy updates and trainings effectively.
+With all safety information organized together, you can manage regular policy updates and training effectively.

-Train employees on heat precautions
+Train employees in heat precautions

 It’s imperative that any changes to your safety procedures—including sections that manage the threat of hot weather—are accompanied by timely training for the entire workforce.
 Just as you train employees to know how to handle a fire drill, a natural disaster, or a cybersecurity breach, you need to conduct effective training sessions so all employees are aware of the dangers, warning signs, and action steps in cases of heat exposure and heat stress.
 And as an employer, you need to pay close attention to make sure that happens.
 As Paul Yura, a meteorologist with the National Weather Service, said in an episode of The Employee Safety Podcast:

 Solicit feedback and revisit policies